gustavohdev/ticketapp/README.md

 #### Bonus - Dump Data

-> You have a SQL_DUMP_DATA.txt file, just execute that big statement in your DB, you should have example files now.
+✅ You have a SQL_DUMP_DATA.sql file, just execute that big statement in your DB, you should have example files now.

 #### Generating Prisma Migrations